SkyLandTW/JXTN/jxtn.jfx.axi/README.md

 ##### Functionality
  - ObservableValue methods: asObject(mapper)/asBoolean(mapper)/...

+##### Runtime License
+ - Due to the restriction of 'Oracle Binary Code License Agreement' ( SUPPLEMENTAL LICENSE TERMS, Section F), you may not able to use this library with the official JRE/JDK provided by Oracle.
+Instead you should use binary from OpenJDK - such as [Zulu](http://www.azul.com/downloads/zulu/) or the OpenJDK packages on most Linux distributions.
+ - On Windows, however, [Zulu](http://www.azul.com/downloads/zulu/) does not provide JavaFX (OpenJFX) in their binaries as of 2015 Nov, you must either build your own or use [mine](https://github.com/AqD/OpenJFX-binary-windows).

 ##### Dependencies
  - OpenJDK (as source) for Java version updating: To update the project for newer Java versions, simply copy the latest source files from OpenJDK,